 This function returns the number of characters which were read, so you can check for extra bytes by looking for a nonzero return value.
 Zero will also be returned if the read fails for some reason.

-• int ser flush io(int fd)
+• int ser flush io(TYPE FD SER fd)

 This function drains both the in- and output buffers.
 Return zero on success.